chrisco23/21deltaengineers.com/wp-content/plugins/filebird/readme.txt

 Enabling this mode allows admins and other users access to create their own categories/directories.
 A user can freely manage his/her folders without affecting others' directory structure.

 **Powerful Search Feature**
-You can sort and search for file and folder name not only in Media library but also in page/post editor.
+You can sort and search for files and folder names not only in the **Media library** but also while browsing images through the **page/post editor**.

 **Various Sort Options (PRO)**
 Go advanced with 2 ways to sort folders and 10 ways to sort files.
 This is a great time-saver for all busy WordPress admins & webmasters.